SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 ### 5.1	Operating System (OS)
 Whether your preference is Microsoft Windows or Linux, please make sure that you get the latest operating system and ensure that it is fully updated.
 Irrespective of OS chosen, please don’t forget a good anti-virus software as well.
 By good, I mean one that keeps your system safe without interfering with your work.

 When building a new computer and using Windows, you may want to consider using an OEM license.
-An OEM license is less expensive than a retail license for Windows, but it does not come with access to Microsoft Support and it is tied to the machine on which it is installed.
+An OEM license is less expensive than a retail license for Windows; however, it does not come with access to Microsoft Support, and it is tied to the machine on which it is installed.
 Please be sure to choose the Pro edition of Windows so that you are not restricted on any feature.

 ### 5.2	Drivers and System Utilities
 Once your operating system is installed and updated, please make sure to update all your drivers to their latest versions.
 Further, please ensure that all necessary system utilities such as those required for cooling and overclocking are installed and up to date.
 For example, iCUE and GPU Tweak are such utilities.